 - Refresh data – After you gathered some notes, don’t just let the pages untapped.
 Take some time to go through your notes, at least once a week.

-- Talk about it – When you are going out with friends it’s almost impossible not to share ideas and highlight important news.
+- Talk about it – When you are going out with friends it’s almost impossible not to share ideas.
 This is a good opportunity to speak about stuff you know which will help etch the data on your brain.

 I cannot promise you will see immediate results, you will have to experiment and see what works best for you.
-However what I can say is that for me personally, tip number 1 and 2 have proven to be very effective life hacks.
-Start practicing these methods and kindly share your results in the comments section below or send me an e-mail.
+However for me personally, tip number 1 and 2 have proven to be very effective.
+I encourage you to try these methods.
+I’m sure there are many more other ways that you can memorize.
+If you can think of any or know some other methods, please feel free to share them in the comment section or send me an e-mail.